Stision/VOIS_ML2024/README.md

-NOTE: main_script.py was used to experiment with various scenarios/ functions etc. To run main.ipynb, the main_script.py is not needed!
+NOTE: main_script.py was used to experiment with various scenarios/ functions etc. For running main.ipynb, the main_script.py is not needed!